Revision 22-4; Effective Dec. 12, 2022

 Documentation of income for Title V MCH FFS services must be provided to complete Form 3029, Office of Primary and Specialty Health Application for Program Benefits.
 Declarations of “unknown” will not be accepted as representations of required facts and documentation.

-- At least two pay periods that accurately represent their earnings dated within the 60 days prior to the application processing date; or
+- at least two pay periods that accurately represent their gross earnings dated within the 60 days before the application processing date; or

-The pay periods must accurately reflect the individual’s usual and customary earnings.
+The pay periods must accurately reflect the person’s usual and customary earnings.
 Proof may include, but is not limited to:

-- Copy(ies) of the most recent paycheck(s) or stub/monthly earning statement(s);
+- copy(ies) of the most recent paycheck(s) or stub or monthly earning statement(s);

-Legally obligated child support payments made by a member of the household group shall also be deducted.
-Payments made weekly, every two weeks or twice a month must be converted to a monthly amount by using one of the conversion factors listed below.
+Deduct legally obligated child support payments made by a member of the household group.
+Convert payments made weekly, every two weeks or twice a month by using one of the conversion factors listed below.